Vampirella (film): Roger Corman Presents incarnation

-Shooting
+Filming

 Jim Wynorski later called the film "a mess... a film I cannot watch.
 Everything went wrong.
 Everything!"
 His main concern was the casting of Talisa Soto.
 Wynorski said, "She's very pretty and she's very sexy.
 But she's not Vampirella.
 They forced me to use her.
 She just didn't have the body for the costume....I should have had Julie Strain.
 But they didn't think Julie Strain meant anything.
 So they put somebody wrong in the role."